-Lawyer Ok took the floor after Beyarslan's conversation with the presiding judge and stated: “I would like to clarify the issue of the concept of massacre.
-Tahir Elçi's application to the ECtHR, the Güçlü Konak decision says that states can commit massacres.”
-Ok also remarked that the word “Kurdistan” does not constitute a crime either.
+Ok then rose to respond to the judge’s inquiries.
+“I would like to clarify the issue of the concept of massacre.
+Tahir Elçi's application to the European Court of Human Rights and the Güçlü Konak decision says that states can commit massacres.”
+Ok also noted that use of the word “Kurdistan” does not constitute a crime.
 He then requested extra time to prepare detailed defense statements.

 The court agreed to Ok’s request for extra time and adjourned the hearing until January 31 2019.
 The court also agreed to review the potential merger of case files.